StakeLab-Zone/Documentation/CLI/Interact with a node/README.md

 yarn add @cosmjs/proto-signing @cosmjs/stargate
 ```

-Once done, you should be able to use a basic ```getBalance``` query to retrieve the balance of a determinated account:
+Once done, you should now be able to use a basic ```getBalance``` query to retrieve the balance of a determinated account:
 ```shell
 const balance = getBalance(
     "uatom",